sayeda-chattopadhyay/holidaze/README.md

 ## About

-A newly launched accommodation booking site called Holidaze has approached you to develop a brand new front end for their application.
-While they have a list of required features, the design and user experience has not been specified.
-Working with the official API documentation, plan, design and build a modern front end accommodation booking application.

-There are two aspects to this brief: the customer-facing side of the website where users can book holidays at a venue, and an admin-facing side of the website where users can register and manage venues and bookings at those venues.
+Holidaze is a new front end applicaiton for a accomodation booking site created as a final exam for the front end development course at Noroff.
+There are two  unique aspects to this application: the customer-facing side of the website where users can book holidays at a venue, and an admin-facing side of the website where users can register and manage venues and bookings at those venues.